 However some holes stand out:

 - the par 3 seventh maybe short but it packs a punch, especially when the wind is blowing.
 Hitting from an elevated tee to a small green surrounded by bunkers and ocean, the seventh is abolutely spectacular!

 - hole 8 continues the drama with a semi blind tee shot up to the top of the cliffs where the coastline breaks into the line of play.
-An accurate tee shot will leave you with a shot over the bay to a green sitting on the cliff edge.
-Jack Nicklaus calls it 'his favourite shot in golf'
+An accurate tee shot will leave you with a shot over the bay to a green sittin gon the cliff edge. jack Nicklaus calls it his 'favourite shot if all of golf'